Website translation

 11. Open Sans

-A preview of the Open Sans font
+Open Sans multilingual font

 Open Sans is a “humanist” sans serif typeface, meaning it aims to mimic the look of letters that people would produce on paper.
 This typeface was originally designed by Steve Matteson, and Google Fonts offers a free version of it for use in personal and commercial typography projects.